-The bank's liquidity policy is to maintain liquidity, which is at least 50% above the statutory minimum requirement.
-Betri Banki's excess liquidity at the end of 2017 was 257.5% when compared to the statutory minimum requirement.
+The bank's liquidity policy is to maintain liquidity, which is at least 50% above the statutory minimum requirement in section 152 of the Danish Financial Business Act.
+Betri Banki's excess liquidity coverage at the end of 2018 was 214.1% when compared to the statutory minimum requirement.